metadata-school/IntroductionToiRODSCourse/SelfService/README.md

 # Running your own iRODS environment for this course

 ## Getting Setup
-If you dont have your own iRODs environment then you can set it up with the (iRODS Demo Docker Environment)[https://github.com/irods/irods_demo] created by RENCI.
+If you dont have your own iRODs environment then you can set it up with the [iRODS Demo Docker Environmen](https://github.com/irods/irods_demo) created by RENCI.
 That repo has a number of docker images for assorted parts of the iRODS infrastructure.

 ```
 git clone https://github.com/irods/irods_demo.git